Future Leaders: Arid Recovery

 Funding rationale

-Rendere provides core funding to the program as well as ongoing strategic advice to the team, believing that its support for the graduates build the strength of the sector overall.
-Many interns have, in fact, gone on to secure prominent positions in leading environmental organisations – even forming new ones, such as Team Kowari.
+Rendere provides core funding to the program as well as ongoing strategic advice to the team, believing that its support for the graduates builds the strength of the sector overall.
+Many interns have gone on to secure prominent positions in leading environmental organisations – even forming new ones, such as Team Kowari.

 “My big thanks for [Rendere’s] ongoing support of our intern program.
 The value that Jim [Phillipson] brings goes well beyond financial support.
 I appreciate our conversations, the brainstorming to develop ideas and the check-ins on what’s happening around the conservation sector.